KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 *Add tanks to more FS parts
 *Disable TweakScale on any part with a ModuleEngineConfigs / ModuleHybridEngine* *TACLS now supports RF/MFT natively, so removed TACLS interaction cfg.
+*Enable ElectricCharge in fuselages
+*Update ElectricCharge utilization to be 500 rather than 100 (mass per EC unchanged).
+Now it quite closely matches Silver Zinc Oxide batteries in volume as well as mass.

 v6.4 \/
 *Allow fuselages to hold life support resources